electron/electron/docs/api/webview-tag.md

 setting the `webviewTag` webPreferences option when constructing your `BrowserWindow`. webview's new-window event will not be triggered when you click a new url with the latest update, As new-window event on webview is deprecated, [Web View Content](web-contents.md).
-"If you need new-window event you can switch back to ELECTRON VERSION:10.4.7" For more information see the [BrowserWindow constructor docs](browser-window.md).
+For more information see the [BrowserWindow constructor docs](browser-window.md).